fsharp/fslang-design/FSharp-4.5/FS-1047-match-bang.md

 # Compatibility
 [compatibility]: #compatibility

 This is a completely backwards compatible change, and will only require changes to the F# compiler, not the library.
-No exisiting code will differ in functionality.
+No existing code will differ in functionality.
 Previous versions of the F# compiler that do not implement this syntax emit a compiler error when encountering an instance of it.
 Additionally, since this is syntactic sugar for existing constructs, compiled binaries using `match!` will be compatible with previous F# compilers and tools.

 # Unresolved questions
 [unresolved]: #unresolved-questions